insraq/insraq.github.com/_drafts/game-networking-2.md

 ---
 layout: post
-title: "Game Networking Demystified, Part II: Deterministic and Lockstep"
+title: "Game Networking Demystified, Part II: Deterministic"
 ---

-Deterministic and Lockstep often appears together but really they are two separate concept.
+Deterministic often appears together with *lockstep* but really they are two separate concept.
 In the previous part of the series, I state that if you want to "send only input", then your game logic needs to be deterministic.
 However, the opposite is not true: i.e. if your game logic is deterministic, you are not limited to the "send input" synchronization model.
 Many games, which uses "send state" model, make heavy use of deterministic.

 ## What is Deterministic